Stephen Gardell's Research Focus

 Stephen Gardell's Bio

 Stephen Gardell, Ph.D., received a B.S. degree in Biology from Boston College and a Ph.D. degree in Biochemistry from the Cornell University Graduate School of Medical Sciences.
 He performed postdoctoral studies at the University of California, San Francisco (UCSF) in the laboratory of Dr. William J. Rutter.
 Dr. Gardell joined Merck Research Laboratories (West Point, PA) in 1987, where he studied thrombosis and Alzheimer’s disease.
 His investigations of the secretases provided key insight into the pathophysiology of Alzheimer’s disease.
 In 2001, Dr. Gardell became the Director of Obesity Research at Bayer Research (West Haven, CT), where he pursued weight loss strategies involving appetite control and energy expenditure.
 In 2004, Dr. Gardell became Assistant Vice President, Cardiovascular Discovery Research at Wyeth where he directed programs in atherosclerosis, heart failure, thrombosis and arrhythmias.
-In 2009, Dr. Gardell joined Sanford-Burnham Medical Research Institute at Lake Nona, where he is the Director of Translational Research Resources and Associate Professor.
+Dr. Gardell originally joined SBP in 2009.